Sharrow at Whitsand Bay on the Rame Peninsula is a good surfing beach, often with RNLI lifeguards in the main season.

 Families love to spend time on the safe beach at East Looe and if you want a bit more peace, then go along to Hannafore and explore the rocky nooks and crannies on the beach as well as having a front row view of Looe Island.

 Head west from Hannfore in West Looe, or walk down from our small car park at Hendersick and you'll find Partnadler beach.
 Being off the beaten track this bay is quiet and a good rock-pooling spot.
 Look over to your left and you'll see Looe Island and on the right is the headland of Hore Point.

 On the coast path between Looe and Polperro you'll discover Talland Bay.
 Access is down narrow and windy lanes and once you arrive parking is tight, so it's a good place to walk along the coast path to.

 The ancient fishing harbour of Polperro is a charming place to visit.
-Down in the harbour at the harbour mouth you'll see the old netloft where locals are invited to use for exhibitions and small community events.
+Down on the front at the harbour mouth you'll see the Old Netloft which we offer out for exhibitions and small community events.
 Hiding beyond here is a natural swimming pool that you can reach by finding the stone staircase and winding your way down.